Shop About Us

 • How can I use ProxiMIDI and another MIDI controller at the same time?

-Now you should be able to play notes on your other controller and control parameters such as modulation, pitch bend, volume, and more using ProxiMIDI.
+To play notes on your other controller while controlling parameters such as modulation, pitch bend, volume, and more using ProxiMIDI:

 • Do I need to always have ProxiMIDI Control open when I use ProxiMIDI?